Contrasting Quarterhill (QTRHF) & Its Rivals

 |2.61

-Quarterhill presently has a consensus price target of $3.63, suggesting a potential upside of 82.11%.
+Quarterhill presently has a consensus target price of $3.63, suggesting a potential upside of 82.11%.
 As a group, “Patent owners & lessors” companies have a potential upside of 44.32%.
-Given Quarterhill’s stronger consensus rating and higher probable upside, research analysts plainly believe Quarterhill is more favorable than its competitors.
+Given Quarterhill’s stronger consensus rating and higher possible upside, analysts clearly believe Quarterhill is more favorable than its peers.

 Dividends